The Danish Gambling Authority

 There is also a planned tax increase on revenue generated from gambling operators with a rise from the current 20% to 28% taking effect in 2021.
 This will no doubt have a major impact on the profits of gambling companies throughout Denmark going forward.

-From the start of April 2020, all DGA licensed gambling operators must clearly show the age limit, reference the Spillemyndigheden direct problem helpline and ‘ROFUS’, the Danish gambling’s self-exclusion network in all their marketing.
+Since April 2020, all DGA licensed gambling operators must clearly show the age limit, reference the Spillemyndigheden direct problem helpline and ‘ROFUS’, the Danish gambling’s self-exclusion network in all their marketing.

 Complaints Against the Danish Gambling Authority